 Allison Byrne (Allie) is a researcher in NIC’s Centre for Applied Research, Technology and Innovation where her focus is applied aquaculture research.
 Most of her work involves field-based seaweed and shellfish research projects that engage local industry partners and NIC students.
 Allie has an MSc in Geography from the University of Victoria.

-Logan Zeinert, Senior Research Technician
+Logan Zeinert, Research and Innovation Lead

 Logan hails from New Zealand but completed his master’s degree at Memorial University in Newfoundland and Labrador.
 Logan has extensive marine surveying and aquaculture research experience and is an accomplished diver.
 Logan’s work on kelp has involved permitting sites, determining yields and biomass, planning hatcheries, and processing harvested kelp.